seanWLawrence/hiring-thing/README.md

 appraoch that I tend to stick with (not worrying about tesing state, props, etc. but only what the user sees and interacts with).

-## Ruby on Rails

-Found in `rails/rv-share-copy`

-Here's a simple CRUD demo that I scaffolding in a few hours while playing around with Ruby on Rails and React a while back.

 ## Additional notes on the code sample that you shared

 Likes